 Breadcrumb

 In recent years, commercially-developed communication technology has expanded the capacity and capabilities for many aspects of modern life.
-Unfortunately there has been very little investment to support technology specifically designed to advance the public sector, and especially little investment or attention to technology that can enhance the representative functions of the legislative branch of government.
-The recent Covid-19 pandemic has highlighted the importance of building technology that can support the continuous functioning of democracy in times of crisis.
-But our need for public-oriented technology to support the representation functions of government extends beyond the immediate crisis.
+Unfortunately there has been very little investment to support technology specifically designed to advance the public sector, and and so most commercial webinar technology is ill-suited to the use case of democratic engagement.
 The long-term declines in trust in government, combined with the rise of polarization and misinformation, strongly suggest the need to develop new methods to connect the people with their government, and to enable individuals to have a voice in policy making.